manu-pc/manu-pc/README.md

 # hi!!!!!!!

-CS student at USC, Spain
+computer engineering student at USC, Spain

 code/comments may be in galician and generally unreadable